Aug 27, 2020

 DOUGLAS HOFSTADTER: Yeah, Clément became Douglas.
 And I like the word ...

-ROBERT: But jam became bread, though.
+ROBERT: I noticed that jam became bread, though.

 DOUGLAS HOFSTADTER: Buttered bread.